 - Town, C.P. and Sinclair, D.A.
 "Ontological Query Language for Content Based Image Retrieval", Proceedings of the IEEE Workshop on Content-based Access of Image and Video Libraries (at CVPR'01), 2001 DjVu PDF

 - Town, C.P. and Sinclair, D.A.
 "Content Based Image Retrieval using Semantic Visual Categories", Society for Manufacturing Engineers, Technical Report MV01-211, 2001 (previously published as AT&T Laboratories Cambridge Technical Report TR2000-14) DjVu PDF

 - Town, C.P.
 "Ontology based Visual Information Processing", PhD Thesis, University of Cambridge Computer Laboratory, 2004 (finalist for the Distinguished Dissertation Award by the Conference of Professors and Heads of Computing and the British Computer Society) PDF (also published by the BCS, see 2005 Distinguished Dissertations website)

 - Town, C.P.
 "Neural Network based Region Classification for Image Retrieval", Final year Undergraduate Dissertation, University of Cambridge Computer Laboratory, 2000 (winner of the Part II Distinguished Dissertation award)

-I have experience supervising many of the Cambridge Computer Science undergraduate courses and am lecturing the Part II Computer Vision course in 2011.
-In addition, I have thus far supervised about 40 final-year Computer Science projects and dissertations.
+I have experience supervising many of the Cambridge Computer Science undergraduate courses and teaching the Part II Computer Vision course and the Part III/ACS Computer Vision module.
+In addition, I have thus far supervised about 50 final-year Computer Science projects and dissertations.
 I have a list of suggested projects suitable for Part II students which I would be happy to supervise.
 Please get in touch if you are interested in these.

 - Email: cpt23 [at] cam.ac.uk